smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 Hopkins, who is 27, grew up in Dartmouth, Massachusetts, a suburban coastal town an hour south of Boston.
 Though she dabbled in recreational gymnastics, her passion was musical theater.

 “My goal was to be on Broadway.
 I’d go to school, go to theater practice, stay there until 10-11pm, go home and go to bed.
-My mom loved it,” she laughs, “because it didn’t leave a lot of time to get into trouble - meanwhile, all my friends were sneaking out of the house and going to parties.”
+My mom loved it,” she laughs, “because it didn’t leave a lot of time to get into trouble.
+Meanwhile, all my friends were sneaking out of the house and going to parties.”

 Hopkins got her first paid acting gig at 15, and at 17, left her hometown for New York City, eschewing college for her Broadway dreams.
 It was a hard decision for her parents to swallow.
 But for Hopkins, the doubts only fueled her desire.